 - Healthier skin and lowered cholesterol – fibre soaks up toxins and cholesterol and removes them from your body, giving your skin a healthy glow.

 How much fibre should I eat each day?

-Most of us are only consuming about 9 – 11 grams of fibre per day, however recommendations say we should be eating 28-38 grams.
+Most of us are only consuming about 9 – 11 grams of fibre per day, however according the American Heart Foundation we should be eating 28-38 grams daily.
 So we need to TRIPLE the amount of fibre in our daily diets!